MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

    > The **Status** column for any entries copied to a published site list will show **Addition pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
 You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all the added entries that are pending publication.

 ### Add a shared session cookie to the site list

-> [!NOTE]
-> Persistent-cookies, which have been created with an `Expires-attribute`, can't be shared between Microsoft Edge and Internet Explorer.

 You can add individual shared session cookies to any site list.
 After adding shared cookies to the list, you can use the predefined filters using the **Filter** button (next to the Search box) to view updates to the list.